williamowen65/portfolio/src/features/displayCard/layoutStyles/carousel/data/tour-guide/markdown.md

 #### How to book a tour with me!

 Book with San Juan Kayak Expeditions,
-Friday Harbor WA.
-Specifically ask for me.
-And if they say I don't work there anymore, just tell them that I've okayed it!
+Friday Harbor WA during the open season and specifically ask for me!